microsoft/dotnet-apiport/docs/Console/README.md

 target .NET platforms.
 (No explicit `-t` arguments were specified, so we use the default targets.)

-## Using .NET Portability Analyzer Offline
+## Using .NET Core application

+The portability analyzer has a version that targets .NET Core.
+Possible reasons for using the .NET Core application include:

+* Working on machine without .NET Framework 4.6 installed
+* Working on a non-Windows OS

+### Compiling, Debugging and Running

+**From Commandline**

+1. Execute `build.cmd`
+2. Go to `bin\Release\ApiPort.Core\netcoreapp1.0`
+3. Go to either `x64` or `x86` folder
+4. Execute `dotnet.exe ApiPort.exe`

+**In Visual Studio 2015**

+1. Change **Platform** to `x64` or `x86`
+2. Compile solution
+3. Set `ApiPort.Core` as Start-up Project
+4. Start debugging (F5)

+### Troubleshooting

+**Problem: The program can't start because api-ms-win-crt-runtime-l1-1-0.dll is missing from your computer.**

+Solution: Install [Visual Studio 2015 C++ Redistributable][VS2015 C++ Redistributable].

+## Alternate modes

 The tool by default will gather the results and submit to a webservice that will analyze the data to determine which APIs need to be addressed.
-For full details on this process, please read the [privacy policy](/docs/LicenseTerms/Microsoft%20.NET%20Portability%20Analyzer%20Privacy%20Statement.txt).
+For full details on this process, please read the [privacy policy][Privacy Policy].
 There are two alternate modes that can be used to alter this workflow.

-## See the data being transmitted
+### See the data being transmitted

 The first option is to output the request to a file.
 This will result in an output that shows what data is being transmitted to the service, but provides no details as to API portability or breaking changes.
 This is a good option if you would like to see what data will be collected.

 In order to enable this mode, create a file `unity.config` and place it in the same directory as `ApiPort.exe`.
 Add the following contents:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>